check-spelling-sandbox/materialize/doc/developer/design/20210831_correctness.md

 Not much is said here about properties of VOLATILE / INDEFINITE collections.
 Perhaps there are correctness requirements we should provide for them.
-For example, that each view results in the correct evalution on *some* data; "no impossible results".
+For example, that each view results in the correct evaluation on *some* data; "no impossible results".
 Almost certainly "no panics" (so no optimizations that are incorrect for VOLATILE sources).
 Should VOLATILE sources be best-effort only, and who would complain if each VOLATILE source were permanently empty / just very, very slow?